 I know it sounds like a stupid reason to be in a funk about the process.
 I’m just frustrated about scheduling future appointments.
 And I feel like I’m in the dark about what’s really happening right now because it’s been almost 12 weeks since anyone talked to me about my progress for more than a few minutes.

-I’m due to go back next week, so hopefully I’ll get a real adjustment (never thought I’d say that) and a few more details about my progress.
+I’ll go back next week, so hopefully I’ll get a real adjustment (never thought I’d say that) and a few more details about my progress.
 I also have an extra teeth cleaning scheduled at the end of this week, in between my regular six month checkups.
 It is completely optional.
 But I can’t wait because I never feel like my teeth are really clean with braces.
 Also, I can’t floss on my own, so having the hygenist do that for me will feel so good, too (again, I know it sounds pretty crazy, but I’m sure those of you who have had braces as adults get it).
 Plus, I’ll be able to vent to the hygenist about how much of a drag it is to have braces.
 She’s been much more sympathetic than anyone at the orthodonist.

 I’m over having food stuck in my braces.